yadage/adage/README.md

 # Dagger - Dynamic DAG processing

 This is a small experimental package to see how one could describe workflows that are not completely known at definition time.

+## Problem

+Workflows can be comfortably represented by directed acyclic graphs (DAGs).
+But sometimes the precise structure of the graph is not known before the processing starts.
+Instead often one only has partial information of what kind of edges are possible.

+For example a depending on a certain result in a node the DAG might be appended with more nodes and edges.
+For example, one node (call it "node A") could be downloading a list of files, which can be processed in parallel.
+The DAG would therefore have one node for each file-processing (let's call them  "node_file_1" to "node_file_n") depending on "node A".
+Since the exact number of files is not known until run-time, we cannot map out the DAG beforehand.
+Also after this "map"-step one might want to have a "reduce"-step to merge the individual result.
+This can also only be scheduled after the number of "map"-nodes is known.

+Another example is that one might have a whole set of nodes that run a certain kind of task (e.g. produce a PDF file).
+One could imagine wanting to have a "reduce"-type task which merges all these individual PDF files.
+While any given node does not know where else PDF-generating tasks are scheduled, one can wait until no edges to PDF-generating tasks are possible anymore to then append a PDF-merging node to the DAG.

+## Solution

+Generically, we want individual nodes to have a limited set of operations they can do on the DAG that they are part of.
+Specifically we can only allow queries on the structure of the DAG as well as append operations, nodes must not be able to remove nodes.
+The way we implement this is that we have a append-only record of scheduled rules.
+A rule is a pair of functions (predicate,body) that operate on the DAG.
+The predicate is a query function that inspects the graph to decide whether the DAG has enough information to apply the body (e.g. are edges of a certain type still possible to append or not?).
+If the DAG does have enough information the body which is an append-only operation on the DAG is applied, i.e. nodes and edges are added to the existing DAG.
+Periodically the list of rules is iterated to extend the DAG where possible.